2/27/2025

 speaker

-Hi everyone and welcome to this presentation of our year-end report of 2024.
+Hi everyone and welcome to this presentation of our year end report of 2024.
 This is our standard disclaimer.
-I am Sofia Hegis, CEO of Omkopeptides and with me I have Henrik Bergentoft who will give a financial update later.
-First I will go through some of the key highlights of the fourth quarter and the beginning of 2025.
-Revenue in Q4 was 9.9 million SEK and while we are still not at the level of sales where we would want to be, we are encouraged by a 35% increase of European sales in Q4 versus Q3.
-The cash position was 179 million SEK by the end of the year and we remain on track for cash flow positivity towards the end of 2026.
-The promising start we saw in Spain continued into Q4 and we have now secured regional access to ensure we can deliver on our financial projections for Spain in 2025.
-Germany was the major contributing market to our recorded growth.
+I am Sofia Heggis, CEO of Oncopeptides and with me I have Henrik Bergentoft who will give the financial update later.
+First, I will go through some of the key highlights of the fourth quarter and the beginning of 2025.
+Revenue in Q4 was 9.9 million SEK.
+And while we are still not at the level of sales where we would want to be, we are encouraged by a 35% increase of European sales in Q4 versus Q3.
+The cash position was 179 million SEK by the end of the year, and we remain on track for cash flow positivity towards the end of 2026.
+The promising start we saw in Spain continued into Q4, and we have now secured regional access to ensure we can deliver on our financial projections for Spain in 2025.
+Germany was the major contributing market to our reported growth.
 We have seen a strong increase in momentum during the last few weeks of Q4 and in the beginning of 2025, which support our confidence in that we have reached a new level of sales that support further acceleration this year.
-During Q4 we reached an agreement with the Italian medicines agency IFA regarding pricing and reimbursement in Italy, paving the way for the formal approval that we received in January.
+During Q4, we reached an agreement with the Italian medicines agency AIFA regarding pricing and reimbursement in Italy, paving the way for the formal approval that we received in January.
 We are now fully focused on unlocking regional access and expect sales during the first half of the year.
-Outside of the European market, I'm excited to share that we are advancing in Japan.
-We have taken some important steps, including both in alignment with the Japanese regulator on a pass forward, as well as moving into advanced stage of negotiations with a partner regarding a licensing deal.
-A deal for the Japanese market carries significant potential for occupies in terms of financial impacts.
-Looking to the events after the period, we have announced the publication of strong real world experience on Benflufen from the US market.
+Outside of the European market, I'm excited to share that we are advancing in Japan. we have taken some important steps, including both an alignment with the Japanese regulator on a path forward, as well as moving into advanced stage of negotiations with a partner regarding a licensing deal.
+A deal for the Japanese market carries significant potential for oncopeptides in terms of financial impact.
+Looking to the events after After the period, we have announced the publication of strong real world experience on Benflufen from the US market.
 Additionally, we had an exploratory discussion with the FDA on our pipeline molecule OPD5.
 I will come back to all of these topics in a short while.
-Now let me hand over to Henrik for a financial update.
+Now, let me hand over to Henrik for a financial update.

 speaker